hlef/juliet/README.md

 Juliet is easily adaptable, forkable, and offers all functionalities you'd except from a modern static website generator.
-It uses Jinja2 templates, supports modular theming and is easily configurable via YAML configuration files.
+It uses Jinja2 templates, supports modular theming, markdown articles and is easily configurable via YAML configuration files.

 ### Yet another static website generator ?

-Yes, there are already a lot of static websites generators.
-Why Juliet over Pelican or Jekyll ?
-Well, Pelican and Jekyll are great, but Pelican and Jekyll are *big* !
+Alright, there are already a lot of powerful, well-designed static websites generators.
+So, why Juliet over Pelican or Jekyll ?

+Is it quite simple: Pelican and Jekyll are great, but Pelican and Jekyll are *big* !

 Juliet is designed to stay small, simple, understandable and forkable.
-It provides everything you need, without superfluous features, and it is not going to change !
+It provides everything you need, without superfluous features.

 ### Dependencies